 ***Please Note*** Before you follow the instructions below to connect via Remote Desktop, you'll need to have made a successful VPN connection.
-If you're not familiar with making a Two-step VPN connection, please review and follow the VPN instructions that can be found on the ILR Technology Services portion of website under Desktop Support -> Remote Access & VPN, if you haven't already.
+If you're not familiar with making a Two-step VPN connection, please review and follow the VPN instructions that can be found by clicking on this link, if you haven't already.

 Enter the full name of your computer to the right of Computer -> select Connect.

 You'll be prompted to logon.
 Enter firstname.lastname@example.org for the username and your email password.
 Select OK.

 **If you receive and error message**